Květoslav Minařík

-Květoslav Minařík (1908–1974), was a Czech yogi and mystic.
+Květoslav Minařík (21 February 1908 – 4 July 1974) was a Czech yogi and mystic.

 Life

-He was born 21 February 1908 in Litvínov, Bohemia.
+Minařík was born on 21 February 1908 in Litvínov, Bohemia, Austria-Hungary.
 His interest of yoga started at 1925 and after one and half year he recognized and to the deepest details personally realized the highest ideals of the Orient, without losing contact with his civic life.
 Later he formulated his direct experience as an original (not learned from books) spiritual teaching which is based on the psychology and mentality of a contemporary European.
 The teaching he formulated guides its followers through their life improving their whole being; it does not deal with just the physical, moral or mental component but it harmoniously develops all of them at once.
 In view of the world's foremost religions his teaching is closest to the Mahayana Buddhism.

 In his books Minařík explains the spiritual teachings from a different viewpoint to make them comprehensible to a broad range of readers.
-Almost entire life opus has already been published by CANOPUS - The Kvetoslav Minarik's foundation (in Czech, English and German).
+Almost entire life opus has already been published by Canopus publishing house.

 Books of Květoslav Minařík, however, have not yet been published systematically in any other language, only in Czech.
-There are two books published in German - The Direct Path and The Inner meaning of the New Testament and one in English - Yoga and Buddhism in the life of a contemporary person.
+There are two books published in German – The Direct Path and The Inner meaning of the New Testament and one in English – Yoga and Buddhism in the life of a contemporary person.

-He died on 4 July 1974 in Prague-Zbraslav.
+Minařík died on 4 July 1974 in the hospital in Prague-Zbraslav.